absholi7ly/Bypass-authentication-GitHub-Enterprise-Server/README.md

 ## Poc:

 Steps:
-1-Open your penetration tester.
+* Open your penetration tester.
-2. Create a Web Connection Request.
+* Create a Web Connection Request.
-3. Select the "GET" request type.
+* Select the "GET" request type.
-4. Enter your GHES URL.
+* Enter your GHES URL.
-5. Add a fake SAML Assertion parameter to your request.
+* Add a fake SAML Assertion parameter to your request.
 You can find an example of a fake SAML Assertion parameter in the GitHub documentation.
-6. Check the GHES response.
+* Check the GHES response.
-7. If the response contains an HTTP status code of 200, it has successfully bypassed authentication using the fake SAML Assertion parameter.
+* If the response contains an HTTP status code of 200, it has successfully bypassed authentication using the fake SAML Assertion parameter.
-8. If the response contains a different HTTP status code, it did not succeed in bypassing authentication.
+* If the response contains a different HTTP status code, it did not succeed in bypassing authentication.

 ------------------------------------------------------------------
 Note: I'm going to synthesize an example using a dummy URL (https://your-ghes-instance.com).
 Be sure to replace it with your real GHES URL.